gcallah/MiscWriting/AI/AIAlchemists.md

 that AI will "overtake" human intelligence "next year." *Forbes Magazine* worries (or hopes?) that ["Artificial Superintelligence Could Be Humanity's Final Invention"](https://www.forbes.com/sites/bernardmarr/2024/10/31/why-artificial-superintelligence-could-be-humanitys-final-invention/).
-Raymond Kurzweil asserts that we are entering into the age of "spiritual machines."
+One of our leading new alchemists, Raymond Kurzweil, asserts that we are entering into the age of "spiritual machines."
 One can easily find a multitude of similar statements with a simple Internet search.
 Behind these claims lies the fantasy that the dilemma we face in our human